RaoulLuque/connect-rust-graphs/README.md

 # connect-rust-graphs
-Simple graph library for graphs with labels
+Simple graph library for graphs with labels.

 Functionality includes but is not limited to:
 - Being able to use keys for the vertices of arbitrary type that implements Eq, PartialEq, Hash and the Copy trait.